CNA in a Hospital or a Nursing Home?

 Cons

-Nursing homes have a reputation for being more challenging than hospitals.
-Generally, you will have more patients with higher needs, and you’ll need to do more lifting, moving, feeding, and meeting hygiene and toilet needs.
-Plus, for some people, the consistency of nursing homes can become repetitive.
 Nursing homes often struggle with staffing, and in emergency situations, CNAs tend to have a little less backup than at a hospital where there are more doctors and medical equipment at the ready.
 Getting to know patients for months or years and then watching them deteriorate and die can also take an emotional toll on CNAs—though some see this as one of their highest calls as nurses.
 Nursing home CNAs also tend to make less money and have fewer benefits than hospital nurses.

-Hospitals
+CNA in Hospitals

 Pros

-Many hospital CNAs find their work less stressful than nursing home CNAs because of the amount of support available from the rest of the hospital staff.
+Many CNA in a hospital find their work less stressful than nursing home CNAs because of the amount of support available from the rest of the hospital staff.
 Many enjoy a greater variety of tasks and the ability to see a greater variety of people on a daily basis.
 Although meeting daily personal care tasks is still an important part of a CNA’s daily duties in hospitals, hospital patients tend to be more independent, so caring for them tends to be less intensive.
-The ability to see more of your patients recover and return to their regular lives is also one of the satisfying parts of being a hospital CNA.
-On average, hospital CNAs also tend to have better pay and get better benefits than nursing home CNAs.

 Cons

 As appealing as hospital CNA jobs can be, getting one is notoriously challenging if you do not already have a reference in a hospital or a good amount of work experience, so they tend to be almost unattainable for first-time nurses.
 Patients in hospitals tend to stay only briefly, so connecting with individual patients can also be a challenge.
-Because there is such a high turnover rate, your schedule as a CNA can also be very different from day to day, as can your shifts, which can be stressful, especially for those who prefer consistency or have a lot of other responsibilities outside of work.
+Because there is such a high turnover rate, your schedule as a CNA in a hospital can also be very different from day to day, as can your shifts, which can be stressful, especially for those who prefer consistency or have a lot of other responsibilities outside of work.

 How to Choose